MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance-content-search/New-ComplianceSearchAction.md

 Notes:

-- A maximum of 10 items per mailbox can be removed at one time.
+- A maximum of 10 items per mailbox can be removed at one time and a maximum of 50,000 mailboxes will searched.
 Because the capability to search for and remove messages is intended to be an incident-response tool, this limit helps ensure that messages are quickly removed from mailboxes.
 This action isn't intended to clean up user mailboxes.

 - Unindexed items aren't removed from mailboxes when you use this switch.